amirj11/advanced-system-design/README.md

 # Cortex
 Cortex is a system which lets a client upload a file of "snapshots" of himself to a server. the snapshots are then passed to a message-queue, parsed, saved in a DB and can be queried via API, CLI or GUI.
+The system can be automatically deployed with multiple Dockers.

 [![Build Status](https://travis-ci.org/amirj11/advanced-system-design.svg?branch=master)](https://travis-ci.org/github/amirj11/advanced-system-design)